Praise from Bible Scholars

 — Dr. Sandra Richter Robert H. Gundry Chair of Biblical Studies at Westmont College

 A good Bible translation needs two things: readability and accuracy.
 The NIV has both in spades.
 When I started reading the Bible in my youth I was handed an NIV.
-I can’t speak for the other 450 million owners of NIV Bibles, but I couldn’t put it down.
+I couldn’t put it down.
 The NIV proved for me to be the ultimate ‘page-turner.’
 The Bible’s poetry moved me, its narratives enthralled me, its letters taught me, its apocalypses frightened me – just as they should.
 When I went to Seminary, and learned Greek and Hebrew exegesis, I read my NIV and was pleasantly unsurprised to find it rendered the original languages faithfully.
-I thank God for the NIV on this 50th Anniversary of its commissioning.
+I thank God for the NIV.

 — Dr Brian Rosner, Principal of Ridley College, Melbourne